 Weebly vs. WordPress in terms of pricing is very different, and as you can see, both have advantages and disadvantages.

 Regarding SEO, we don't have any concrete evidence that one is better than the other so it's a good idea to avail yourself of the expertise of a reliable SEO blog in order to understand the likely SEO benefits of each.
 Both are equally good at this aspect, at least out of the box.
-Naturally, you need to use the right keywords and create good meta descriptions, because if you don’t, you won’t see good results either way.
+Naturally, you need to use the right keywords and create good meta tags, because if you don’t, you won’t see good results either way.